darrenhudgins/sensornode/README.md

 	$ ./bin/www

-If everything is running correctly, you should be able to see the site by visiting [http://localhost:3002](http://localhost:3002) in your web browser.
+If everything is running correctly, you should be able to see the website by visiting [http://localhost:3002](http://localhost:3002) in your web browser.